x

 Using a standard furnace to heat titanium will result in surface contamination and probably absorption of hydrogen.
 An electric furnace is preferable as it features reduced hydrogen absorption.

 Fuel-fired furnaces are inappropriate as the titanium quickly picks-up any hydrogen presence from the environment, which is damaging to thin parts.
-Higher annealing and preheating temperatures, invariably causes superficial hardening via oxygen diffusion necessitating surface treatment.
+Higher annealing and preheating temperatures, invariably causes superficial hardening via oxygen diffusion necessitating surface with heat treatment.

 Forming